 - NASA Quest Challenges are Web-based, interactive explorations designed to engage students in authentic scientific and engineering processes.
 The solutions relate to issues encountered daily by NASA personnel.
 Why not take the challenge?

 - SciStarter is a site to bring amateur and citizen scientists together with programs that need their help.
 This is a fun site for all ages and interests.

-- Dynamic Pattern Research, an independent citizen science and amateur research program,
+- Dynamic Pattern Research, independent citizen science, and amateur research program,

 - CEISMC (Center for Education Integrating Science, Mathematics and Computing) at the Georgia Institute of Technology,